CompPhysics/MLErasmus/README.md

-## Introduction
+# Machine Learning and Data Analysis for Nuclear Physics, European ERASMUS+ Master of Science program

+## Why a course on Machine Learning for Nuclear Physics?

 Probability theory and statistical methods play a central role in science.
 Nowadays we are surrounded by huge amounts of data.
-For example, there are about one trillion web pages; more than one hour of video is uploaded to YouTube every second, amounting to years of content every day; the genomes of 1000s of people, each of which has a length of more than a billion  base pairs, have been sequenced by various labs and so on.
-This deluge of data calls for automated methods of data analysis, which is exactly what machine learning aims at providing.
+For example, there are about one trillion web pages; more than one hour of video is uploaded to YouTube every second, amounting to 10 years of content every day; the genomes of 1000s of people, each of which has a length of more than a billion base pairs, have been sequenced by various labs and so on.
+This deluge of data calls for automated methods of data analysis, which is exactly what machine learning provides.
+The purpose of thiscourse is to provide an introduction to the core concepts and tools of machine learning in a manner easily understood and intuitive to physicists and nuclear physicists in particular.
+We will start with some of the basic methods from supervised learning and statistical data analysis, such as various regression methods before we move into deep learning methods for both supervised and unsupervised learning, with an emphasis on the analysis of nuclear physics experiments and theoretical nuclear physics.
+The students will work on hands-on daily examples as well as projects than can result in final credits.
+Exercises and projects will be provided and the aim is to give the participants an overview on how machine learning can be used to analyze and study nuclear physics problems (experiment and theory).
+The major scope is to give the participants a deeper understanding on what Machine learning and Data Analysis are and how they can be used to analyze data from nuclear physics experiments and perform theoretical calculations of nuclear many-body systems.

-## Learning outcomes

-This course aims at giving you insights and knowledge about  many of the central algorithms used in Data Analysis and Machine Learning.
-The course is project based and through  various numerical projects, normally three, you will be exposed to fundamental research problems in these fields, with the aim to reproduce state of the art scientific results.
-Both supervised and unsupervised methods will be covered.
-The emphasis is on a frequentist approach, although we will try to link it with a Bayesian approach as well.
-You will learn to develop and structure large codes for studying different cases where Machine Learning is applied to, get acquainted with computing facilities and learn to handle large scientific projects.
-A good scientific and ethical conduct is emphasized throughout the course.
-More specifically, after this course you will

-- Learn about basic data analysis, statistical analysis, Bayesian statistics, Monte Carlo sampling, data optimization and machine learning;
-- Be capable of extending the acquired knowledge to other systems and cases;
+The goals of this course on Machine Learning and Data Analysis are to give the participants a deeper understanding and critical view of several widely popular Machine Learning algorithms, covering both supervised and unsupervised learning.
+The learning outcomes involve an understanding of the following central methods:

+- Basic concepts of machine learning and data analysis and statistical concepts like expectation values, variance, covariance, correlation functions and errors;
+- Estimation of errors using cross-validation, blocking, bootstrapping and jackknife methods;
+- Optimization of functions
+- Linear Regression and Logistic Regression;
+- Dimensionality reductions, from PCA to clustering
-- Have an understanding of central algorithms used in data analysis and machine learning;
+- Neural networks and deep learning;
-- Understand linear methods for regression and classification, from ordinary least squares, via Lasso and Ridge to Logistic regression;
-- Learn about neural networks and deep  learning methods for supervised and unsupervised learning.
-Emphasis on feed forward neural networks, convolutional and recurrent neural networks;
-- Learn about about decision trees, random forests, bagging and boosting methods;
+- Convolutional Neural Networks
+- Recurrent Neureal Networks and Autoencoders
+- Decisions trees and random forests
-- Learn about support vector machines and kernel transformations;
+- Support vector machines and kernel transformations
-- Reduction of data sets, from PCA to clustering;
-- Autoencoders and Reinforcement Learning;
-- Work on numerical projects to illustrate the theory.
-The projects play a central role and you are expected to know modern programming languages like Python or C++ and/or Fortran (Fortran2003 or later).

-## Prerequisites

-Basic knowledge in programming and mathematics, with an emphasis on linear algebra.
-Knowledge of Python or/and C++ as programming languages is strongly recommended and experience with Jupiter notebook is recommended.
-Required courses are the equivalents to the University of Oslo mathematics courses MAT1100, MAT1110, MAT1120 and at least one of the corresponding computing and programming courses INF1000/INF1110 or MAT-INF1100/MAT-INF1100L/BIOS1100/KJM-INF1100.
-Most universities offer nowadays a basic programming course (often compulsory) where Python is the recurring programming language.

 ## The course has two central parts